jorisroovers/gitlint/docs/index.md

 ```

-## Using gitlint in a CI environment ##
+# Using gitlint in a CI environment ##
 By default, when just running ```gitlint``` without additional parameters, gitlint lints the last commit in the current
 working directory.

-This makes it easy to add gitlint to a check script that is run in a CI environment (Jenkins, TravisCI, pre-commit,
-CircleCI, Gitlab, etc).
+This makes it easy to use gitlint in a CI environment (Jenkins, TravisCI, pre-commit, CircleCI, Gitlab, etc).
 In fact, this is exactly what we do ourselves: on every commit,
 [we run gitlint as part of our travisCI tests](https://github.com/jorisroovers/gitlint/blob/v0.7.1/run_tests.sh#L62-L65).
 This will cause the build to fail when we submit a bad commit message.

-!!! note
-    Versions prior to gitlint 0.9.0 required a TTY to be attached to STDIN for this to work, this is no longer required
-    now.

 Alternatively, gitlint will also lint any commit message that you feed it via stdin like so:
 ```bash